kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 ..
 TODO: Draw in Inkscape, the geometrica analysis of the main effects, and the interaction plot for this system: annotated with T effect at low S, T effect at high S, S effect at low T, S effect at high T

-The data may also be visualized using an interaction plot:
+The data may also be visualized using an *interaction plot*:

 .. figure:: images/factorial-two-level-line-plot-with-interaction.png
 	:align: center
 	:width: 600px
 	:scale: 100

 The lack of parallel lines is a clear indication of interaction.
-The temperature effect is stronger at high levels of :math:`S`, and the effect of :math:`S` on yield is also greater at high levels of temperature.
+The temperature effect is stronger at high levels of :math:`S`, and the effect of :math:`S` on conversion is also greater at high levels of temperature.
 What is missing is an interaction term, given by the product of temperature and substrate.
 We represent this as  :math:`T \times S`, and call it temperature-substrate interaction term.

-This interaction term should be zero for systems with no interaction.
-Such systems will have roughly the same effect of :math:`T` at low and high values of :math:`S`: for example a +8 change in yield when going from :math:`T_{-}` to :math:`T_{+}` at low :math:`S` and at high :math:`S`.
-So a good way to quantify interaction is then by how different these two effect terms are.
-The interaction must be symmetrical, as shown below:
+This interaction term should be zero for systems with no interaction, which implies the lines are parallel in the interaction plot.
+Such systems will have roughly the same effect of :math:`T` at low and high values of :math:`S`.
+So then, a good way to quantify interaction is by how different the main effect terms are at the high and low levels of the other factor in the interaction.
+The interaction must also be symmetrical:

 :math:`T` interaction with :math:`S`:

-	-	Change in yield due to :math:`T` at high :math:`S`: +8
+	-	Change in conversion due to :math:`T` at high :math:`S`: :math:`+8`
-	-	Change in yield due to :math:`T` at low :math:`S`: +2
+	-	Change in conversion due to :math:`T` at low :math:`S`: :math:`+2`
-	-	The half difference: [+8 - (+2)]/2 = **3**
+	-	The half difference: :math:`[+8 - (+2)]/2 = \bf{3}`

 :math:`S` interaction with :math:`T`:

-	-	Change in yield due to :math:`S` at high :math:`T`: +10
+	-	Change in conversion due to :math:`S` at high :math:`T`: :math:`+10`
-	-	Change in yield due to :math:`S` at low :math:`T`: +4
+	-	Change in conversion due to :math:`S` at low :math:`T`: :math:`+4`
-	-	The half difference: [+10 - (+4)]/2 = **3**
+	-	The half difference: :math:`[+10 - (+4)]/2 = \bf{3}`

-A large positive interaction term indicates that temperature and substrate concentration will increase yield by a greater amount when both :math:`T` and :math:`S` are high.
-Similarly, these two terms will rapidly reduce yield when they both are low.
+A large, positive interaction term indicates that temperature and substrate concentration will increase conversion by a greater amount when both :math:`T` and :math:`S` are high.
+Similarly, these two terms will rapidly reduce conversion when they both are low.

-We will get a much better appreciation for interpreting main effect and interaction effect in the next section, where we consider the analysis in the form of a linear model.
+We will get a much better appreciation for interpreting main effect and interaction effect in the next section, where we consider the analysis in the form of a linear, least squares model.

 ..
 TODO: quantify and describe more completely what the interaction means